invertase/react-native-firebase-authentication-example/README.md

 - Facebook (Native only, PRs needed for web support)
 - Google (Native only, PRs needed for web support)

+This template creates an app that comes out of the box ready with [typescript](https://www.typescriptlang.org/) and [react-native-web](https://necolas.github.io/react-native-web/) support, based on [the Luna template](https://github.com/plaut-ro/luna#readme)

 ## Getting started

 Ensure your development environment is set up for React Native by following the [React Native documentation](https://reactnative.dev/docs/environment-setup).